 The Group's core strategy is to focus on delivering a high quality of service to clients.
 This entails giving both private and institutional clients a personalised service delivered by experienced individuals.
-The Board intends to maintain a strong balance sheet and a clear demarcation of corporate broking from other activities of the Group, to enable clear, unbiased advice to be given to clients.
+The Board intends to maintain a strong balance sheet and to enable clear, unbiased advice to be given to clients.
 Looking forward, the Directors expect to continue to grow its asset management business.